verrazzano/docs/README.md

-# Verrazzano Documentation
+# Verrazzano Archive Documentation

-This repository contains the Verrazzano documentation on https://verrazzano.io.
+This repository contains the Verrazzano Archive documentation on https://verrazzano.io/archive.

 The Verrazzano documentation website is built with [Hugo](https://gohugo.io/) templates based on the [Docsy](https://www.docsy.dev/) theme.